-Paul is a company director, financial adviser and financial services consultant.
-He was previously the Executive General Manager, Payments & Business Technology for the Commonwealth Bank.
-During his 20 year career at the CBA, Paul was the founding Managing Director of CommSec, which he led from 1994 through to 2002.
+Paul has over 25 years' experience in the financial services industry.
+He was previously the Executive General Manager, Payments & Business Technology for the Commonwealth Bank of Australia.
+During his 20-year career at the CBA, Paul was the founding Managing Director of CommSec, which he led from 1994 through to 2002.
 In 2005, Paul was named 'Stockbroker of the Year' and admitted to the Industry Hall of Fame.
+Paul holds Bachelor of Science degrees in Mathematics and Computer Science from the University of Sydney.

-Non-executive Director of OpenInvest Ltd, OpenInvest Holdings Pty Ltd, Switzer Financial Group Pty Ltd and ASX listed WCM Global Growth Ltd and holds Board positions with several other Australian private companies.
+Non-executive Director of OpenInvest Ltd, OpenInvest Holdings Pty Ltd, Switzer Financial Group Pty Ltd and ASX listed WCM Global Growth Ltd and holds board positions with several other Australian private companies.

-Chair of the Audit Committee, Chair of the Risk Committee and a Member of the Nominations and Remuneration Committee.
+Chair of the Audit Committee; Chair of the Risk Committee.